NBISweden/workshop-scRNAseq/README.md

 Open in browser: `http://localhost:8888/lab` and use password `scrnaseq`

-- In the container, start a terminal and run the command below to activate the repective conda environment.
+- In the container, start a terminal and run the command below to activate the respective conda environment.

 ```
 # for seurat/bioconductor